 Located approximately 3.5 hours from Melbourne, the Silo Artwork in Rupanyup begins the trail.

-After visiting the Rupanyup Silo, you will pass by another 7 beautifully painted silos; each with their own unique artwork and story.
-To complete the entire trail it takes about 10-12 hours round trip back to Melbourne.
+After visiting the Rupanyup Silo, you will pass by another 7 beautifully painted silos; each with its own unique artwork and story.
+To complete the entire trail, it takes about 10-12 hours round trip back to Melbourne.

 Each Silo was painted by both Australian and international artists and aims to tell the story of the local community and farming region.
 What is so great about the Victorian Silo Art Trail is that it is totally free to visit and always open!